by Amanda Kahn

-So how does this tie in to climate change or other new, major ideas and why might it be helpful to keep these 5 stages in mind?
-Well, when I thought about my own thought progression, the changing perspectives of the scientific community at the Currents Symposium, and then how the media and public see climate change, I realized that we’ve been walking through the 5 stages of grief, also called the Kübler-Ross Grief cycle.
+How does this tie in to climate change or other new, major ideas and why might it be helpful to keep these 5 stages in mind?
+Well, when I thought about my own thought progression, the changing perspectives of the scientific community, and then how the media and public see climate change, I realized that we’ve been walking through the 5 stages of grief, also called the Kübler-Ross Grief cycle.
 Quotations below all come from a great summary of the Kübler-Ross Grief Cycle from changingminds.org.

 There are 5 major stages that vary between being active or passive (with a few extras sometimes thrown in, as seen in the diagram below).
 During active stages, a person is likely to do something/be pushed into action (whether correct or misdirected).
 During passive stages, a person usually is stuck/unable to act as needed.
 The five stages are: denial, anger, bargaining, depression, and acceptance.

 The first stage is a transitional stage of shock followed quickly by denial, where people pretend that no news has been given.
 “They effectively close their eyes to any evidence and pretend that nothing has happened.”
 When I first read about climate change, I thought the projections must be overestimates, and that we wouldn’t allow ourselves to stay on a dangerous trajectory.
 Some of the general public and news media seem stuck in this denial phase, preferring to stir up controversy or conflict where there is none in the scientific community.
 Take note: this is a brilliant strategy for preventing or avoiding change since denial is one of the passive phases–no one acts if they can find a nugget of doubt that says that they do not have to.
 This is why gas companies, for example, might be interested in expressing doubts about climate change.

 Denial eventually transitions to anger and frustration.
 A person might try to blame anyone or anything for the change, except for him/herself.
 I was frustrated and blamed everything that emitted greenhouse gases–industries, cows, cars, volcanoes–but couldn’t think clearly about how I fit into things.
 Interestingly, the anger and denial stages can cycle back and forth, getting stuck in a loop.